trigger-corp/Forge-Documentation/source/api/communication.rst

 The *callback* parameter will be invoked with any responses from listeners; it may be called multiple times, depending on whether your listeners use the "reply function".

-.. js:function:: message.broadcast(type, content, callback)
+.. js:function:: message.broadcast(type, content, callback, error)

     :param string type: limits the listeners which will receive this message
     :param any content: the message body
-    :param function callback: invoked each time a listener returns a response to the broadcaster, with the response as its only argument
+    :param function(content) callback: invoked each time a listener returns a response to the broadcaster, with the response as its only argument
+    :param function(content) error: called with details of any error which may occur

 .. _api-broadcastBackground: